Death of Tamla Horsford: Initial investigation

 The initial autopsy ordered by the Forsyth Sheriff's Office discovered "multiple blunt force injuries" and a high blood alcohol level.
 Officials speculated that the latter caused her to fall from the porch and that the injuries were just a result of the 14-foot fall.
-Horsford's family and friends, however, were not convinced and called for a second independent autopsy; this was then carried out by the Georgia Bureau of Investigations (GBI).
+Horsford's family and friends, however, were not convinced and called for a second independent autopsy; this was then carried out by the Georgia Bureau of Investigation (GBI).

 According to the GBI medical examiner's report, Horsford sustained severe injuries to her head, neck, and torso.
-They discovered cuts on her face, wrist, hand, and lower legs as well as a "laceration to the right ventricle" of her heart.
+They discovered cuts on her face, wrist, hand, and lower legs, as well as a "laceration to the right ventricle" of her heart.
 The GBI toxicology screening found a blood alcohol level of .238 and traces of THC and Alprazolam (an anxiety medication) at the time of her death.

 Even before the results of the autopsy, speculation of foul play had begun to spread online.
 This was prompted, two months after Horsford's death, by Forsyth County Court firing Barrera, then a court officer, for accessing the incident report internally on multiple occasions.
 Hundreds of people shared the hashtag #tamlahorsford, questioning different angles of the case and calling for justice.

 The case was officially closed on February 20, 2019, ruled as an accidental death.
-Major Joe Perkins of the Forsyth County Sheriff's Office stated that none of Horsford's injuries aligned with foul play, saying: "It was a party.
+Major Joe Perkins of the Forsyth County Sheriff's Office stated that none of Horsford's injuries aligned with foul play, saying, "It was a party.
 They were drinking.
 She was drinking.
 Most of the partygoers had gone to bed at that time, and she was on the deck alone."
 He had interviewed 30 people, including family, friends, and other partygoers.

 Renewed public interest

 After fading from the public eye, Horsford's death became a topic of advocacy again during the George Floyd anti-police brutality protests of 2020.
 On June 5, 2020, Ralph E. Fernandez, the Horsford family attorney, wrote a letter to Horsford's husband, Leander Horsford, claiming that his team's investigation into the details of the case strongly suggested homicide.
 It said, in part: "Witness statements are in conflict.
 A potential subject handled the body as well as the evidence prior to law enforcement arriving.
-Evidence was disposed of and no inquiry followed.
+Evidence was disposed of, and no inquiry followed.
 The scene was not preserved."
 He also stated that Horsford's injuries were "consistent" with those of a physical struggle, but that the absence of photos from the initial autopsy prevented a definite conclusion.
 An Atlanta journalist published the letter a few days later.

 Horsford's name and case spread across the internet, starting with protestors in Cumming, Georgia, who included her name on their signs alongside the names of Black Americans killed by the police in recent years.
-A Change.org petition calling for the case to be reopened amassed more than 709k+ signatures and rappers T.I. and 50 Cent shared posts about the case, asking for a second investigation.
+A Change.org petition calling for the case to be reopened amassed more than 709k+ signatures, and rappers T.I. and 50 Cent shared posts about the case, asking for a second investigation.